cardano-scaling/hydra/docs/monthly/2022-11-monthly.md

 - **Inner source (IOG) contribution:** The education team has been working on a Hydra Tutorial and we have been involved in reviewing and trying it out.
 This is a great effort and will help people get started with Hydra.
 Thanks folks :green_heart:

-## Summit & workshop
+## Cardano Summit & workshop

-This month there was also the Cardano summit, this time organized by the Cardano Foundation and the content was even voted on by the community!
+This month there was also the Cardano Summit, this time organized by the Cardano Foundation and the content was even voted on by the community!
 We have been both, invited and nominated as panelist and speakers and this makes us extremely proud!
 In general, the reception of Hydra seems